aliabbasi-engr/ece722-fall2024-arch-assignment-3-put-it-together-assignment3_damov/README.md

 git submodule update
 ```

-P.S.
-This repository has two branches: The "main" branch holds the Octopus version integrating assignment 1 and assignment 2.
-The "MCsim" branch is the same as the main branch where the fixed-latency DRAM is replaced with MCsim.

 ## Report

 The paper proposes several architecture dependant and independant, which they have used to classify applications.
 The list of these metrics are provided below: